ErgoCodes/ory-based-idp/README.md

 ## 🎯 Project Description

 **Ory-Based Identity Provider** is a complete, production-ready authentication and authorization solution that combines the power of Ory Kratos (identity management) and Ory Hydra (OAuth2/OIDC server) with a modern tech stack.
-This project provides an open-source alternative to commercial solutions like Auth0, Okta, or AWS Cognito.
+This project provides an open-source alternative to commercial solutions.

 ### Problem Solved